ABV: Alcohol By Volume - The proof percentage of alcoholic content. Tried strength or quality.

 Lowlands: Region where the whisky tends to be light, dry and fruity.

-Mothballed: If, for example, a distillery has been mothballed it means it has closed down production whilst preserving production machinery and facilities for possible future use.
+Mothballed: If a distillery has been mothballed it means it has closed down production whilst preserving production machinery and facilities for possible future use.

 NAS: No Age Statement